waltertamboer/api-documentation/source/guides/mollie-components/overview.rst

 Initialize the Mollie object
 ----------------------------

-First, you need the Profile Id of the profile that you want to use.
+First, you need the Profile Id of the website profile that you want to use.
 This can be found on the `Developers - API-keys <https://www.mollie.com/dashboard/developers/api-keys>`_ page in the Dashboard or retrieved programmatically using the :doc:`Get Current Profile API </reference/v2/profiles-api/get-profile-me>`.